fluent/fluent-bit-docs/pipeline/filters/parser.md

 ### Configuration File

-This is an example to parser a record `{"data":"100 0.5 true This is example"}`.
+This is an example of parsing a record `{"data":"100 0.5 true This is example"}`.

-The plugin needs parser file which defines how to parse field.
+The plugin needs a parser file which defines how to parse each field.

 ```python
 [PARSER]